mdgspace/scrollytell/README.md

 Scaffold(body: _scrollyWidget)
 ```

-For more info, please, refer to the `basic_usage` app in the example.
+For more info, refer to the `basic_usage` app in the example.

 ## 🚀 Showcase